andrew/ultimate-awesome/README.md

 - [awesome-jekyll-themes](https://github.com/planetjekyll/awesome-jekyll-themes) - A collection of awesome (gem-packaged) Jekyll themes - Add your theme!.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [Awesome-Korean-Speech-Recognition](https://github.com/rtzr/Awesome-Korean-Speech-Recognition) - 한국어 음성인식 STT API 리스트. 각 성능 벤치마크.
-- [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴 VERY LARGE AI TOOL LIST! 🔴  Curated list of AI Tools  - Updated 2026.
 - [awesome-dotnet-security](https://github.com/guardrailsio/awesome-dotnet-security) - Awesome .NET Security Resources.
-- [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
-Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [blogs](https://github.com/linsa-io/blogs) - Awesome Blogs.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.
 - [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.